-Start to finish, how am I going to get my new awesome business website?
+Start to finish, how am I going to get my new excellent business website?

-So, when you are researching who to use for your new business website provider, please ask them about what is their process to walk you through to get your new website live.
+So, when you are researching who to use for your new business website provider, please ask them about their process that walks you through getting your new website live.
 Here are a few good questions to ask:

 - What is your process to get me my new business website?